 School Psychologist by day, plant-based food blogger by night.
 My name is Ashley, and I’m the writer, recipe-creator, and photographer behind Blissful Basil.
 I first fell in love with cooking under the guidance and encouragement of my parents.
 After spending the first just-over-a-marathon worth of my years as a meat-eater, I transitioned to vegetarianism in August of 2010 after a two-week trip to Ireland.
 In March of 2014, I made the full shift to veganism after careful thought and lots of research.
 As my lifestyle has changed, so has the direction of this blog, so you’ll find that my recipes have shifted from pescatarian to vegetarian to vegan over the years.

 I believe that it’s the small, daily choices we make time and time again that either support or undermine our ability to thrive physically, mentally, and emotionally, and the foods we eat are an important part of this equation.
-When consciously and thoughtfully enjoy a wide array of wholesome foods on a regular basis, we set the stage for a more vibrant, energized life.
+When we consciously choose a wide array of wholesome foods on a regular basis and eat in alignment with our intuition, we set the stage for a more vibrant, energized life.
 That said, it’s certainly not just kale salads and green juice up in here (although, for the record, I do enjoy all the green things)!
 I was raised to believe that food should be something that’s both nourishing and enjoyable, so I create recipes with this notion in mind.
 Whether you’re vegan, vegetarian, or omnivore, I hope you find Blissful Basil to be a welcoming and inspiring place.
 I strive to develop plant-based recipes that appeal to everyone, so you can count on a variety of flavors, textures, and colors in every dish.

 Whether I’m literally finding my balance in a regular yoga practice or figuratively finding it through self-reflection, I’m more optimistic, centered, and motivated when self-care is at the cornerstone of my daily routine.
 Of course, this isn’t about chasing perfection or following precisely in someone else’s footsteps; it’s about finding the tools and strategies that enhance our own personal well-being, choosing them as often as we can, and being gentle with ourselves when we don’t.
 The three most profound and impactful changes I’ve made that have shaped my life in a positive way are: